slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Instead of details use interesting testimonials that allow people to relate.'*

-Hints:

-- Marketing is a symptom not of excess consumption but of excess production.
-- People don’t buy products, they buy better versions of themselves.
-- Females buy male products.
-Males don't buy products targetted to females.
-- If they can’t pay, walk away.

 > *'Go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you.'*

 Negotiation establishes the price (exchange rate between money and value).